Report an Incident

 OPTION A: In New York and Washington, DC

 You have the right and option to call or visit local law enforcement to report an incident and to seek an order of protection.
 Doing so will begin a criminal investigation.
 To contact local law enforcement in the case of an emergency or to file a report, call 911.
-If you want counseling and guidance during this process, a Crisis Response Counselor from the Wellness Exchange can accompany you to the police department in New York, as can the Special Victims Liaison from the NYU Department of Public Safety.
+If you want counseling and guidance during this process, a Crisis Response Counselor from the Wellness Exchange can accompany you to the police department in New York, as can the Special Victims Liaison from the NYU Department of Campus Safety.

 OPTION B: In NYU Abu Dhabi, NYU Shanghai, or at Other Global Sites